 This legal entity must be incorporated as a trading company for export and import activities.

-A process of the establishment of a trading company in Vietnam takes approximately three months from submitting required documents.
+The process of the establishment of a trading company in Vietnam takes approximately three months from submitting the required documents.
 The application dossier includes an investment license, business registration certificate, and import license.